avinashbabudonthu/java/maven/notes.md

 ```
 * SNAPSHOT
 	* SNAPSHOT is a special version that indicates a current development copy.
 Unlike regular versions, Maven checks for a new SNAPSHOT version in a remote repository for every build
-	* For example Now data-service team will release SNAPSHOT of its updated code every time to repository say data-service:1.0-SNAPSHOT replacing a older SNAPSHOT jar
 * modelVersion
 	* what version of the POM model you are using.
 Use the one matching the Maven version you are using.
 Version 4.0.0 matches Maven version 2 and 3
 * Super POM